windyyid/mclight/README.md

 ## Setup 🛠️

-Make sure you have the following installed:
+🔔 Make Sure You Have the Following Installed:

-- Node.js (v14 or above) 🌱
+- Node.js (v17 Or Above) 🌱
 - npm (Node Package Manager) 📦

-### Development Mode 🔧
+## Command ⚙

 1. Clone This Repository: